Applying For a Marriage License

 - Should you be getting married in a location that requires a single status or no impediment form, you can request a search by the King County Recorder's Office for marriage records with your name.
-You will receive a document stating your name was not found in King County Records for the period of time you have searched.
-You could also check with the State of Washington Vital Statistics for a search of State-recorded marriage certificates.
+You will receive a document that states that your name was not found in King County Records for the period of time you have searched.
+You could also check with the Washington State Center for Health Statistics (external link) for a search of State-recorded marriage certificates.

 - The marriage license fee is $64.
 Payment is by cash or local check with local identification.
 No debit or credit cards.

-- The fee is authorized and established by the State Legislature and is distributed, as follows:
+- The fee is authorized and established by the Washington State Legislature and is distributed, as follows: